Kert/WarmTofuMod/README.md

 It works only with players who have WarmTofuMod 1.6.0 or newer installed

 Press Tab to open player list and click on player button to open race settings.
 Only players who have the mod will have a button

+- Added 3 new tofu delivery routes
+ 1. Irohazaka: Downhill from the other side of the mountain
+ 2. Irohazaka: Uphill from the other side of the mountain
+ 3. Haruna: Uphill from the very end of the map to the beggining and not the mid point

+Check feature screenshots to see the locations

 - Transmission mode no longer resets when you restart the game
 - Camera mode no longer resets when you change maps/restart the game